checheza/checheza-app/README.md

-# Checheza Core
+# Checheza App
-This is the core library for the current Checheza app.
+This is the main Checheza.
+This is basically a structure to read in the Core code and run the imported game modules.

 ## Instructions on how to compile the checheza app
 Abstract: